Best Running Jackets for Women of 2021

 Smartwool Merino Sport Ultra Light Hoody - Women's

 One of our favorite all-time running products is, hands-down, the Smartwool Merino Sport Ultra Light Hoody.
-We are amazed at its functional, thoughtful breathability features; merino wool panels along the underarms and back keep air flowing without compromising weather protection.
-We love the soft, smooth feel of this jacket and found it to have an incredible amount of features.
-Excellent reflectivity, smart pockets, and the ability to stow into its pocket make this an easy choice for our #1 slot.
+We're amazed by its functional and thoughtful breathability features.
+The merino wool panels along the underarms and back keep air flowing without compromising weather protection.
+We love this jacket's soft, smooth feel and found it to have an incredible amount of features.
+Excellent reflectivity, smart pockets, and the ability to stow it into its pocket make this an easy choice for our top slot.

 On the other hand, the Merino Sport isn't the lightest jacket we tested.
-At 4.8 ounces, there are a few jackets in this review that are noticeably lighter — even one that's half the weight of this one.
-This might not be the best choice for you if you're looking to carry this jacket and only whip it out in an emergency.
-But if you're heading out for a big mission and the weather is chilly, this is the best all-around jacket in this review.
+At 5.1 ounces for a women's size small, a few jackets in this review are noticeably lighter — even one that's half the weight of this one.
+This might not be the best choice for you if you're looking to carry a feather-light jacket and only whip it out in an emergency.
+But if you're heading out for a big mission and the weather is chilly, this is our first choice as the best all-around jacket.

 Read review: Smartwool Merino Sport Ultra Light Hoody - Women's